 Many immigration attorneys consider the Affidavit of Support to be one of the most difficult U.S. Citizenship and Immigration Services (USCIS) forms to prepare.
-USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFEs) as a result of incorrectly prepared Affidavits of Support.
+USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFE) as a result of incorrectly prepared Affidavits of Support.
+This is significant.
+That’s because the intending immigrant’s green card application will be denied if the I-864 does not meet the requirements.

 For the sponsor, the primary objective of Form I-864 is to prove to the U.S. government that you have the income necessary to support the intending immigrant, most likely your relative.
 If the I-864 is not approved, USCIS will refuse to issue a green card to the intending immigrant.
 So success is vital to the entire immigration process.
 CitizenPath’s service will help ensure you correctly complete the Affidavit of Support and meet the requirements.